syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FAQ/Summaries/How-to-retrieve-a-summary-item.md

 documentation: ug
 ---

-# How to Rtrieve a Summary Item
+# How to Retrieve a Summary Item

 The following code shows how to retrieve a summary item.